 Going for an outdoor hike, need outdoor furniture, need crafts, or mirrors, or chintz.
 They’ve got you covered.

-If all that greenery is just too much and thought of mowing the lawn sends you into shivers, there’s places here happy to sell you rolls of fake grass to soothe your worries away.
+If all that greenery is just too much and thought of mowing the lawn sends you into shivers, there are places here happy to sell you rolls of fake grass to soothe your worries away.

 And if that’s not enough, take a detour to Garden Shed Land.
 Two enclaves within Garden Centre Land that are filled with sheds.
 Loads of sheds.
 All the sheds.